sgjava/opencv-chip/README.md

 Problem: OpenCV functions max out the CPU resulting in low FPS.

 Solution: Resize image before any processing.
 Check out [Pedestrian Detection OpenCV](http://www.pyimagesearch.com/2015/11/09/pedestrian-detection-opencv) as it covers reduction in detection time and improved detection accuracy.
 The pedestrian HOG detector was trained with 64 x 128 images, so a 320x240 image is fine for some scenarios.
 As you go up in resolution you get even better performance versus operating on the full sized image.
-This article also covers and non-maxima suppression which is basically removing overlapping rectangles from detection type functions.
+This article also touches on non-maxima suppression which is basically removing overlapping rectangles from detection type functions.

 Solution: Sample only some frames.
 Motion detection using the moving average algorithm works best at around 3 or 4 FPS.
 This works to our advantage since that is an ideal time to do other types of detection such as for pedestrians.
 This also works out well as your camera FPS goes higher.
 That means ~3 FPS are processed even at 30 FPS.
 You still have to consider video recording overhead since that's still 30 FPS.